soedinglab/transannot/README.md

 * `createquerydb`            It creates a database from the sequence space (obtained from `downloaddb` module) in a required format for MMseqs2 rbh module
 * `downloaddb`          It downloads the user defined database that serves as a search space for homology detection

+### PLASS assembly

+In this step, reads will be assembled with Protein-Level ASSembler PLASS and afterwards MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled.
+Usage:

+    transannot assemble <inputReads.fastq> <seqDB> <tmp> [options]

+Assembled transcriptome will be located in `tmp/plass_assembly`

 ### Dowloading databases

 In this step, sequence database for homology search will be downloaded.